Ankit2022u/DSR/README.md

 # Daily Station Report (DSR)

-This is Project had made on the instruction of Surguja Sambhag Ig Sir.Developed for the Surguja Sambhag police station website, this project facilitates the handling of daily reports, cases, and easy access for the police department.
+This project was developed on the instructions of Sir, the Inspector General of Surguja Sambhag.
+It is designed for the Surguja Sambhag police station website, aiming to facilitate the management of daily reports and cases, providing easy access for the police department.
 The website is designed to be highly responsive and user-friendly.
-My senior sir and I collaborated on creating this project, employing PHP and JavaScript technologies, with MySQL as the chosen database.
+My seniors and I collaborated on this project, utilizing PHP and JavaScript technologies, with MySQL as the chosen database.

 ## Features
-- Daily Police Report data will create hare.
+- Daily Police Report data is created here.
-- All record is saved in databases.
+- All records are saved in the database.
-- We can download any report documents in the form of  pdf and excel.
+- Users can download any report documents in PDF and Excel formats.
-- This web Projects are Responsive and better user experience.
+- This web project is responsive, providing a better user experience.
-- This website is used Hindi Langauges.
+- The website supports the Hindi language.

-## Technologies Are Used
+## Technologies Used
 - PHP
-  - JavaScript and Their Some libraries
+- JavaScript and its libraries
 - HTML, CSS
-  - MYSQL
+- MySQL
 - Bootstrap Framework

 ## Installation
 1. Clone this repository to your local machine.